-For instance, the law provides better access to affordable coverage, ends insurance practices that discriminate because of gender, ensures availability of benefits, improves access to specialists, expands coverage for children and helps pay for long-term care.
-The law:
+En español l The health care law benefits women and their families in many ways.
+It provides better access to coverage, ends insurance practices that discriminate because of gender, expands coverage for children and improves long-term care services.

 - Insurance companies can no longer drop your health coverage if you become sick.
 Your health insurance coverage is guaranteed so long as you pay your premiums.

 Ensures that women receive the benefits they need to stay healthy

 - You no longer have to pay some of the out-of-pocket costs for preventive care.
 This includes services such as immunizations, mammograms and other screenings for certain cancers and diabetes.

 - Health plans can no longer require that women obtain a preauthorization or referral for OB-GYN care.